mraiser/newbound/README.md

     cargo build --release

-Alternatively, you can build the Flowlang crate (https://crates.io/crates/flowlang) and add the library (libflow.so on Mac and Linux) to your Java library path.
+Alternatively, you can build the Flowlang crate (https://crates.io/crates/flowlang) and add the library (libflowlang.so on Mac and Linux) to your Java library path.
 This will enable the rust environment to maintain state between calls, at the expense of having to restart Newbound any time you change Rust code.